Vanessa Cootes

+Rugby career

-Cootes was part of the 1998 Rugby World Cup champion squad, she scored four of the Black Ferns eight tries in the final.
+Cootes was part of the 1998 Rugby World Cup champion squad, she scored five of the Black Ferns eight tries in the final.
 She also competed at the 2002 Rugby World Cup in Spain.

-Cootes currently holds the Black Ferns record for the most tries scored, with 43 tries in 16 tests, and for the most points and tries scored in a match.
+Cootes held the Black Ferns record for the most tries scored, with 43 tries in 16 tests, and for the most points and tries scored in a match, until Portia Woodman-Wickliffe scored her 44th test try against the USA in May 2025.
 She scored a record nine tries against France in 1996.

-Cootes received her Black Ferns cap in 2018.
+She received her Black Ferns cap in 2018.